 Thoughts:

-I wonder how many were repeat requests for the same person? -
+I wonder how many were repeat requests for the same person? - I suspect a large number.

 How many requests led to a request to actively monitor communications in real time for a period of time (which is spying)? - I suspect a tiny percentage.